Muffins and Quick Bread / Vegan Gluten Free Banana Bread

 Top down view of two slices of banana bread cut from a loaf.

-A number of readers have made my tahini banana bread with buckwheat flour, so I thought it’d be a good starting point, but mixing with oat flour is what makes the texture so great.
+A number of readers have made my tahini banana bread with buckwheat flour, so I thought it’d be a good starting point, but mixing with oat flour is what makes the texture fantastic.
 I’ve added chocolate chunks (obviously) but the mix-ins are flexible.

-Even though I don’t have such a problem with gluten, I love baking with alternative whole grain flours and GF ones are great.
-This oat flour banana bread has become a go-to, despite using spelt as by base flour for just about everything otherwise.
+Even though I don’t have such a problem with gluten, I love baking with alternative whole grain flours and gluten-free options can be great.
+I don’t use gluten-free flour blends because I prefer whole grains and never really understand why someone would develop a gluten-free recipe that relies on readers using a very specific branded blend that might be unavailable or too expensive.
+This oat flour banana bread has become a go-to, despite using spelt as my base flour for just about everything otherwise.

 Why You Should Try This Recipe

-• It’s a one-bowl recipe: as with most GF recipes, there’s little worry about over-mixing and no need to use separate bowls.
+• It’s a one-bowl recipe: as with most gluten-free recipes, there’s little worry about over-mixing and no need to use separate bowls.
 Less dishes needed.

-• No eggs needed: bananas are a natural binding agent so there’s no need for eggs or egg replacers like flax, making for a super simple quick bread with a very light crumb.
+• No eggs needed: bananas are a natural binding agent so there’s no need for eggs or an egg replacer like flax, making for a super simple quick bread with a very light crumb.

-• It’s a fantastic flavour: nutty buckwheat, peanut butter, and spices make for a more complex banana bread that’s great for an adult palate.
+• It has a fantastic flavour: nutty buckwheat, peanut butter, and spices make for a more complex banana bread that’s great for an adult palate.

 Banana bread ingredients with labels.